-Anticipated response - Council will be looking to increase their knowledge of all Land Drainage assets to ensure that they can provide the correct response to any future demand or protection; this will be focused on stop banks and flood gates.
+Anticipated response - The Council will be looking to increase its knowledge of all land drainage assets to ensure that it can provide the correct response to any future demand or protection; this will be focused on stopbanks and floodgates.

-Issue: Options Implications Land management responsibility Do Nothing Poor coordination between Council and other stakeholders, e.g. Raupo Drainage Board, resulting in mismanagement of flood protection assets; limited response to climate change Commit to identifying ownership of assets and work with drainage boards to formalise responsibilities for stopbanks and floodgates.
+Issue: Options Implications Land management responsibility Do Nothing Poor co-ordination between the Council and other stakeholders e.g. Raupo Drainage Board, resulting in mismanagement of flood protection assets; limited response to climate change.
+Commit to identifying ownership of assets and work with drainage boards to formalise responsibilities for stopbanks and floodgates.
 Require documentation to clarify issues if assets are to remain with respective drainage boards.
-There is a large amount of Land Drainage infrastructure in our district which have questions around ownership and responsibilities, by working with the Drainage Districts to formalise ownership of the assets and the land it sits on we can remove a lot of questions around responsibilities for maintaining and enhancing existing assets.
+There is a large amount of land drainage infrastructure in the district which has questions around ownership and responsibilities, by working with the drainage districts to formalise ownership of the assets and the land it sits on the Council can remove a lot of questions around responsibilities for maintaining and enhancing existing assets.
 Acquire seaward-facing assets by utilising the Local Government Act (LGA) and Land Drainage Act 1908 (LDA) and raising general rates to cover costs of climate change response.
 Subsequently realign the nature of drainage districts from land drainage to be more flood protection-oriented.
-This is Council's last option and the least palatable.
-It would mean that there is a complete breakdown in trust between Council and the Drainage Districts.
+This is the Council's last option and the least palatable.
+It would mean that there is a complete breakdown in trust between the Council and the drainage districts.
 There would be significant costs in utilising the legal powers of the LGA or the LDA.
-If other options do not eventuate then Council would need to consider this option.
+If other options do not eventuate then the Council would need to consider this option.

-Anticipated response - Council will look to liaise with existing Land Drainage Districts and the landowners within them to try to come to a position regarding the ownership of assets and the responsibilities around maintenance and climate change response.
+Anticipated response - The Council will look to liaise with existing Land Drainage Districts and the landowners within them to try to come to a position regarding the ownership of assets and the responsibilities around maintenance and climate change response.